top of page

 Tuck Top Styles

-Many people search for “tuck top boxes,” but the term actually describes a family of similar folding cartons styles.
-Informally, it usually refers to paperboard boxes with the same basic structure: a four-panel glued box with a tuck-in lid that closes on top.
+Many people search for “tuck top boxes,” but the term actually describes a family of similar folding carton styles.
+In general, it describes boxes with a top lid that tucks in.
+The main difference is how the rest of the box is built.

 Tuck End Box: Opposing tuck closing panels lock the top and bottom.